skamprogiannis/env-script-generator/README.md

 ### 1. Download this repository

-This can be done by cloning the repository
+This can be done by cloning the repository:

 `git clone https://github.com/skamprogiannis/env-script-generator.git`
 `cd env-script-generator`